Charles Francis Rice: Family life

 He married Miriam Owen Jacobs (1863-1901) on August 25, 1875.
-She was the daughter of Dr. Horace Jacobs and Emily Owen Jacobs.
+She born in Chicopee, MA, the daughter of Dr. Horace Jacobs and Emily Owen Jacobs.
 She was educated in the Springfield public schools, and graduated with honors from Vassar College in 1874.

+She was a member of the Woman's Foreign Missionary Society of the Methodist Episcopal Church.
+In 1895, she presented a paper on Professor Harriette Cooke's medical mission.
+She was elected vice president of the Boston West District.
+In 1898, she presented a paper at a meeting in Springfield.

+She was a member of the Cambridge Branch of the Massachusetts Indian Association, a local chapter of the Women's National Indian Association.

+In 1897, she was on the host committee for a Whist Tournament to raise money for Somerville Hospital.

+She died in 1901, aged 48.

 Together, they had five children; Laura Owen Rice, William Chauncey Rice, Horace Jacobs Rice, Paul North Rice, and Rachel Caroline Rice.
 All three sons attended Wesleyan University.
 Laura Owen Rice attended Vassar College, and Rachel Caroline Rice attended Boston University.
 After graduating from Wesleyan in 1901, William Chauncey Rice received an A.M in Government from Yale in 1902.
 He then studied at Harvard, where he earned a law degree in 1908, and later wrote a dissertation on the decline of the Federalist Party in New England in 1912.
 Horace Jacobs Rice also graduated from Harvard Law School in 1908.
 Both were admitted to the bar and practiced law in Boston and Springfield respectively.
-Paul North Rice graduated from the New York Library School and became a notable librarian at the New York Public Library.

-Laura Owen Rice married The Rev. Dr. William Grant Seaman, who served as minister of the City Methodist Church in Gary, Indiana and as the president of Dakota Wesleyan University.
+Paul North Rice graduated from the New York Library School and became a notable librarian at the New York Public Library., who served as minister of the City Methodist Church in Gary, Indiana, and as the president of Dakota Wesleyan University.
 Rachel Caroline Rice married Burton Howard Camp, who was a longtime mathematics professor at Wesleyan University.